Pitt-JonesLab/Greenchip/MarkerReadme.txt

 The marker script operates on a line-by-line basis.
-Each line is read as a marker command, and should be structured in the following way
+Each lie is read as a marker command (unless it starts with #, in which case it is assumed to be a comment and thus ignored), and should be structured in the following way

 MarkerSpecifier Sleep Activity Radius Label Color